 Honey bees can swarm at any time from roughly mid-April to August.
 A swarm of bees can be a daunting sight, but swarming bees rarely sting: their objective is to find a new home as soon as possible.

-Please make sure that what you have found are honey bees before contacting us on the telephone numbers below, by using the following guide:
+Please ensure that what you have found are Honey Bees and not Bumble Bees or Wasps, etc. before contacting us, by using the following guide:

-- Honey bees are about the same size as a wasp but are usually much duller in colour – if you see a large cluster of insects hanging on a branch or fence post this may be a swarm of honey bees.
-Honey bees live in perennial nests made of wax comb in a cavity.
-You may see evidence of honey staining on soffit boards or ceilings if the nest has been in place for some years.
+Honey Bees are about the same size as a wasp but are duller in colour – if you see a large cluster of thousands of insects hanging on a branch or fence post (see photo above) this may be a swarm of Honey Bees.
 Please note that we do not recover bees from buildings etc. for health and safety reasons and because of the structural damage that may be caused.
-We will also not destroy honey bee nests – you will need to treat this as a pest control problem – honey bees are not protected so do not be put off if you are told this. – if a Pembrokeshire resident, call Pembrokeshire County Council’s Customer Contact Centre on 01437 764551 and ask for Pest Control.
+We will also not destroy honey bee nests – this is a pest control problem – honey bees are not protected, so do not be put off if you are told this.
+If a Pembrokeshire resident, call Pembrokeshire County Council’s, Customer Contact Centre on 01437 764551 and ask for Pest Control.